Self-Esteem Doesn’t Matter.

 The Illusion of Boosting Self-Esteem

-And here's a fun fact: research suggests that trying too hard to boost self-esteem might actually backfire.
-Baumeister and colleagues (2003) kind of threw cold water on the self-esteem furor, arguing that the correlation between self-esteem and school performance is misunderstood, in fact, backward.
-Success leads to confidence, not the other way around.
+Exactly.
+Here's a fun fact: research actually suggests that trying too hard to boost self-esteem might actually backfire.
+Baumeister and colleagues (2003) kind of shattered the glass hammer, arguing that the correlation between self-esteem and school performance is misunderstood, in fact, backward.
+Seeking competence and experiencing success leads to self-confidence, not the other way around.
 We've been putting the self-esteem cart before the success horse.
+There isn’t a problem with having high self-esteem, but there is a cost associated with seeking higher self-esteem (Crocket, 2002).

 Consider the case of a family worried about their child's low self-esteem, with the child avoiding school, neglecting activities, and exhibiting problematic behaviors.
 They are fixated on boosting self-esteem but overlook the underlying issues.
-Addressing the child's engagement with school, physical activity, and behavior is key to initiating positive changes, far beyond mere self-esteem enhancement.
-Let's get them engaged with school, introduce some physical activity, and tackle those behavioral issues head-on rather than attempting to just slap on a metaphorical "you're awesome" sticker and call it a day.
-This might require significant changes or challenges with adopting new expectations and rules for your child or using rewards in different ways.
+Addressing the child's engagement with school, physical activity, and behavior is the most important part of creating desired changes, far beyond mere self-esteem enhancement.
+Let's get them engaged with school, introduce some physical activity, and address any behavioral issues directly rather than, metaphorically, attempting to slap on a metaphorical "you're awesome" sticker and call it a day.
+For parents, this will likely require significant changes, challenges, effort, learning, or professional support for the parents themselves.

 What about affirmations?

 Affirmations tend to be popular.
-Let's take affirmations as an example of something someone might do to increase self-esteem.
+They are often an example of something someone might do to increase self-esteem.
 The research on the efficacy of affirmations for improving self-esteem is mixed (Flynn & Bordieri, 2020), and it is not entirely clear how much they influence a change in behavior.
 General affirmations, such as "I am a good person" or "I am deserving of love," may not be as effective as more specific affirmations, such as "I am resilient" or "I can persevere."
-This is because if the affirmation doesn't align with how we already see ourselves, it may be hard to believe and may even lead to an internal debate that convinces us of the opposite (e.g., "I am not good enough").
+This is because if the affirmation doesn't align with how we already see ourselves, it can be hard to actually believe it and may even lead to an internal debate that convinces us of the opposite (e.g., "I am not good enough").

 However, there may still be value in using affirmations that remind us, or reorientation us to our goals and values.
-By verbalizing what is important to us, we can stay focused on those values and goals.
-It's important to prioritize the process of becoming the person we want to be, rather than simply repeating affirmations to attempt to boost our self-esteem.
+Verbalizing what is important to us, might help us stay focused on those values and goals we care about.
+It's important to prioritize the process of becoming the person we want to be, rather than repeating affirmations in an effort to boost our self-esteem.
 For example, asking ourselves questions like "Who do I want to be?" and "What qualities do I want to embody?" can be more important than simply repeating statements like "I am confident" or "I am successful."
 The key is making affirmations that align with your real goals and values.
-Instead of generic feel-good phrases, focus on what truly matters to you and the steps you're taking to get there.
-It's about reinforcing the journey, not just the destination.
+Instead of generic feel-good phrases, focus on what really matters to you and the steps you're taking to get there.
+It's about reinforcing the process and journey, not a destination (Taylor et al., 1998).

 Wrapping it up:

-Ultimately, it's the actions we take to become the person we want to be that will lead to a stronger sense of self-esteem, but it's our behavior that should be the focus.
-Often, behavior needs to change, before feelings change.
+Ultimately, the actions we take to become the person we want to be will lead to a stronger sense of self-esteem, but our behavior should be the focus.
+Often, behavior needs to change before feelings change.

 Trying To Find a Therapist Near You?